Long QT syndrome (LQTS) is characterized by a prolonged QT interval on ECG, which may be congenital or acquired.

-An inherited condition involving mutations that affect ion channels important in myocardial repolarization.
+In congenital LQTS, genetic mutations affect ion channels important in myocardial repolarization.

-May also be acquired secondary to drugs, electrolyte imbalances, or bradyarrhythmias.
+Acquired LQTS may occur secondary to ingestion of QT interval-prolonging drugs, electrolyte imbalances, or bradyarrhythmias.

-Long QT syndrome (LQTS) is a genetic or acquired condition characterized by a prolonged QT interval on the surface ECG and is associated with a high risk of sudden cardiac death due to ventricular tachyarrhythmias.
-Mutations within 13 identified genes result in a variety of channelopathies affecting myocardial repolarization, thus prolonging the QT interval.
+Long QT syndrome (LQTS) is a congenital or acquired condition that is characterized by a prolonged QT interval on the surface ECG and is associated with a high risk of sudden cardiac death due to ventricular tachyarrhythmias.
+In congenital LQTS, mutations within 15 identified genes result in a variety of channelopathies affecting myocardial repolarization, thus prolonging the QT interval.

 History and exam